 This is an exciting opportunity to be part of a young and pioneering Waldorf school in Kent.

 We are developing an exemplary 21st Century Waldorf school with an emphasis on community, sustainability and innovation.
 We have an experienced and dynamic team and a strong Board of Trustees.

-Founded in response to the closure of Canterbury Steiner School, this initiative has been running since January 2018 with two Kindergartens, a Class One (Silver Birch), a combined Class Two & Three (Willow Class), a Class 4 (Maple Class) and a Class 5 (Rowan Class).
+New School was founded in January 2018.
+We have a strong Kindergarten, a Class One (Alder Class), a combined Class Two & Three (Silver Birch), and a combined Class 4 and 5 (Willow Class).
 We gained Independent School status in September 2019 and aim to build, year on year, up to Class 8.

 To inspire a love of learning and nurture an environment that ensures that each child's wellbeing is at its heart.

 To nurture creative, compassionate, critical thinkers, ready to meet the challenges and embrace the opportunities within our changing world.

 To develop each child's sense of purpose alongside giving them the confidence and ambition to fulfil their unique potential